sandersbrad/GloWorm/README.md

 #Description
-This is a browser friendly version of the classic mobile game snake.
+This is a browser friendly version of the classic mobile game snake with a twist!.
 Written in JavaScript.

 #Instructions

-Use the arrow keys to change the direction of the snake.
+Use the arrow keys to change the direction your GloWorm.
 Do no hit any walls or yourself.

-Red squares are apples.
-Eat these to increase your score but watch out!
-You'll grow longer every time you do.
+Red apples increase your score but watch out; you'll grow longer time you eat one.

-Yellow squares are power ups.
-Eat one of these to increase your score AND cut your length in half!
+Green apples increase your score and cut your length in half.

+Beware the toxic blue apples!
+They will decrease your score and double your length!

 The more apples you eat, the faster the game will get.

 #Have Fun!